sunnylam13/ThreeSixtyFlow.js/README.md

 This plugin gives you the ability to quickly and easily create a 3D carousel slider for your web site *without* having to:

 * Do the math for Javascript or CSS transforms yourself.
 (If you hate doing math yet want your gallery to appear like it's floating in space this plugin is for you.)
 * Figure out how to position the slider buttons using CSS for up-down or right-left scrolling.
-(Flexbox in the CSS solves all your positioning woes and you can switch these controls on or off using simple true/false statements -- use them only if you need them.)
+(CSS flexbox solves all your positioning and responsive woes and you can switch these controls on or off using simple true/false statements -- use them only if you need them.)
-* Crafting your own animation sequence to make the 3D carousel move on its own.
+* Craft your own animation sequence to make the 3D carousel move on its own.

 ## What Else Can It Do For You?

 The plugin will...

 * Show more than just images... you can also use `<div>`, `<section>` or other kind of elements as "slides".
-(Simply change the `itemTarget` property from `#spinner img` to `#spinner YOURELEMENTBLOCK`)
+(Simply change the `itemTarget` property from `.spinner img` to `.spinner YOURELEMENTBLOCK`)
 * Display dozens of images or other element blocks -- ThreeSixtyFlow adapts and expands to hold them all with plenty of space in between thanks to the power of math.

 ## What This Plugin Does Not Do

 This plugin isn't for every developer's case.

-* This plugin does not make the 3D image carousel responsive.
-* The images do not rotate images when the carousel is vertical in any way at this time due to a limitation on the way `transform-origin` was used.
+* The carousel doesn't slide to the next image when it is vertical in any way due to a limitation on the way `transform-origin` works.
 * If you set the carousel to be perfectly vertical on the screen like a pole, the images will rotate so that they're in the right orientation however it's not perfect... yet.
 * The size of image items or other display items is limited to 425px at this time.
 (You can change this in the CSS however you'll have to play with the `translateY` and `translateX` plugin options -- see below.)